JhnOkall/avenuefashion/README.md

 ### Customer-Facing

 - **Dynamic Product Catalog**: A product grid with server-side filtering, sorting, and "load more" pagination.
+- **Product Variations**: Customers can select product variants (e.g., size, color), with the price, images, and stock status updating dynamically.
 - **Global Search**: Debounced, real-time search with product suggestions and a persistent search history stored in cookies.
-- **Optimistic UI Shopping Cart**: Client-side state management for a smooth, non-blocking user experience when adding, updating, or removing items.
+- **Optimistic UI Shopping Cart**: Client-side state management for a smooth, non-blocking user experience when adding, updating, or removing items, with full support for product variants.
 - **Secure Authentication**: Robust sign-in/sign-up and session management powered by NextAuth.js (Auth.js v5).
 - **Live Payment Integration**: Secure, real-time payments powered by **Paystack**, with options for card and M-Pesa, alongside a "Pay on Delivery" choice.
 - **Multi-Step Checkout**: A guided checkout process with saved address selection, dynamic shipping fee calculation, and voucher application.